 Whereas any marriage in Nevada can end in divorce, only a few marriages are eligible to be annulled.
 The two main legal grounds for annulment are:

-- The marriage was not lawful to begin with (a “void” marriage), or
+- The wedding was not lawful to begin with (“void”), or

-- One of the spouses did not give meaningful consent to get married (a “voidable” marriage)
+- One of the spouses did not give meaningful consent to get married (“voidable”)

-Even though an annulment is not a divorce, annulments typically involve divorce-like proceedings where courts have to determine how to divide property and child custody in Nevada.
+Even though a Nevada annulment is not a divorce, annulments typically involve divorce-like proceedings where courts have to determine how to divide property and child custody in Nevada.

 In this article, our Las Vegas family law attorneys discuss how to get a marriage annulled in Nevada: